⏱️ Why Your Day Got Longer

 ✅ Use AI to watch your AI habits

 Log prompt times and volumes.
-Get a weekly summary.
-Flag late-night spikes.

-If you can see the pattern, you can change the pattern.
+Because if you can see the pattern, you can change the pattern.

 🎤 I’m Speaking at the Built for Bigger Summit